Blue Air: Bases

 Blue Air has used Bucharest as its primary hub for most of its history.
 Initially, the airline's hub was located at the Aurel Vlaicu International Airport (Băneasa), until the airport became overcrowded and was increasingly surrounded by urban development.
 This fact led to the airport's closure for commercial airlines in 2012- the airport was not closed officially, but the operating taxes for airlines were suddenly increased until no airline could afford them.
 As a result, all airlines moved their operations to Bucharest's largest airport, Henri Coandă International Airport.
-Blue Air now uses this airport as its primary hub.
+Blue Air then used this airport as its primary hub until its demise.

-As of February 2022, the other bases of Blue Air are located in Romania and Italy:
+As of February 2022, the other bases of Blue Air were located in Romania and Italy: